 WELCOME TO THE DISPLACED NATION.
-The best way to get to know us is over time, and hence we recommend signing up for our weekly newsletter, the Displaced Dispatch, which links to our latest posts and includes any news such as book giveaways.
-Also in the Dispatch, we single out posts that have appeared elsewhere in the displaced blogosphere, which we’ve found stimulating enough to be candidates for our Alice Awards, announced at the start of each month.
+The best way to get to know us is over time, and hence we recommend signing up for our weekly newsletter, the Displaced Dispatch, with links to our latest posts and lots of quirky (but we think useful) news items.
 PLEASE SUBSCRIBE.
-And whether you join our ranks or not, thanks so much for visiting!
+And whether you become a Displaced Dispatcher or not, thanks so much for visiting!

 A spot of history